Automate Kajabi Digital Tax VAT Handling

 1. Collect Billing Address

-Set Kajabi to collect the billing address with each sale to establish which EU VAT rate is applicable based on the location of your customer.
+Set Kajabi to collect the billing address with each sale to establish which VAT rate is applicable based on the location of your customer.

 In your Kajabi dashboard, navigate to Products > Offers and click on the pencil icon of your offer to edit it.